-Bob Bullock, Texas's 38th lieutenant governor and a potent political force in his day, lobbied hard to establish a museum of state history in his years of public service.
-Bullock didn't live to see it happen—he died in 1999—but his dream came true in 2001 with the opening of this 176,000-square-foot museum.
-Four blocks north of the capitol, the museum hosts exhibitions of archaeological objects, documents, and other materials from regional museums throughout the state
+The 38th Lieutenant Governor of Texas, Bob Bullock—a potent political force in his day—lobbied hard to establish a museum of state history during his years of public service.
+Bullock didn't live to see it happen—he died in 1999—but his dream came true in 2001 with the opening of this 176,000-square-foot museum four blocks north of the Capitol.
+The museum hosts exhibitions of archaeological objects, documents, and other materials from regional museums throughout

-and also presents historical and educational programs.
-Exhibits include everything from the letters of Sam Houston to Indian artifacts.
-The museum has a 400-seat IMAX.
+the state and also presents historical and educational programs.
+Exhibits include everything from the letters of Sam Houston to Native American artifacts.
+The museum has a 400-seat IMAX theater.